Billionaire fights Nantucket clam shack 18 inches from his home

 “There has been an agreement for the agreement,” said Kevin Burleson, co-owner of the restaurant.
 Johnson didn’t respond to a request for comment through his lawyer.
 As of Friday, Johnson’s lawsuit was still pending.

 Johnson told the Nantucket Current in July that his opposition was being misconstrued.
 He wasn’t against two locals trying to open a seafood shack, he said.
-In reality, he pointed to a wealthy real-estate developer who owns the wharf site and, he said, was turning up the temperature and fueling the public discourse around the conflict.
+In reality, he pointed to a wealthy real estate developer who owns the wharf site and, he said, was turning up the temperature and fueling the public discourse around the conflict.

 The conflict, Johnson said, was closer to “a billionaire versus a billionaire.”